How to Appear in Search Results

 - Number of post notes (for top search results only, not recent).

-If you don't want to appear in search results, you can always remove your blog from all search engine results (including our own) by turning off the "Allow this blog to appear in search results" option in your blog's settings on the web.
+If you don't want to appear in search results, you can always remove your blog from all search engine results (including our own) by turning on the option "Hide [blogname] from search results" in your blog's settings on the web.

 Keep in mind that search engines cache content from all over the internet, including Tumblr.
 Sometimes the cached version of a Tumblr blog or post may remain on a search engine for some time, even after it’s removed from Tumblr.
 If there's something out there on a search engine that you want to obliterate, you’ll need to reach out directly to the search engine to have any content removed from its cache.